RazrFalcon/resvg/README.md

 *libresvg* is an [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) rendering library.

-**Warning:** this software is in an early stage of the development.
-It doesn't guarantee to build.

 ## The name

 It's called **lib-re-svg** and not **libre-svg**, because it's an alternative to